jrhea/geth-benchmark/SETUP.md

 Starting point: bare Ubuntu 26.04 from Ansible. git, curl, python3.
 No Go, Rust, compiler, or chain data.

+## 0. The machine

+AMD EPYC 9454P, 48 cores / 96 threads (siblings pair N and N+48), 1 NUMA node,
+125 GB RAM, 2x 3.5 TB NVMe as RAID0 = 7 TB on `/`, Ubuntu 26.04.

+RAID0, no redundancy.
+Losing a disk loses the datadir.

 ## 1. Toolchain, repos, builds

 All of this is in `scripts/setup-debian.sh`.
 Run on a fresh box.